axushgp/ASL-G6/Speech.md

 [IMPortant Para]

 #### In this digital era getting professional guidance is in difficult at all.
 A flagship initiative started by Indian government to help early innovative startups with funds of over 1000 crore initiated by gov in 2016.
+In India several startups are already at ground working seemlessly to provide affordable solutions to people.

 #### In India several startups are already at ground working seemlessly to provide affordable solutions to people.